 The Role of Data in the Modern Organization

 As technologies continue to evolve and the world becomes more effective, the value of data, especially customer personal data, is becoming increasingly valuable.
 It is so valuable, in fact, that it was by The Economist in 2017 as the world’s most valuable commodity ahead of oil.

-It should be seen as no coincidence then that more and more organisations are bringing in people at C-level to oversee the processing and protection of its data.
-Known as CIOs (Chief Information Officers), these people are under mounting pressure to see that not only is the organisation compliant with its data processing and protection obligations but that it is effectively used to deliver business value, too.
+It should be seen as no coincidence then that more and more organizations are bringing in people at C-level to oversee the processing and protection of their data.
+Known as CIOs (Chief Information Officers), these people are under mounting pressure to see that not only is the organization compliant with its data processing and protection obligations but that it is effectively used to deliver business value, too.

-However, to achieve this goal and deliver business value with data, it is important that organisations are thoroughly and compliantly managing and protecting it.
+However, to achieve this goal and deliver business value with data, it is important that organizations are thoroughly and compliantly managing and protecting it.

-Developing a data protection plan is a crucial part of compliance with data protection laws and regulations.
+Developing a data protection plan, alongside other key documents such as Data Processing Agreements (DPAs) is a crucial part of compliance with data protection laws and regulations.
 For businesses in the European Union, or doing business with customers based there this means complying with the General Data Protection Regulation (GDPR).
 But it is also a requirement in various other jurisdictions such as California (under the California Consumer Privacy Act or ‘CCPA’) and Brazil (where it is known as the ‘LGPD’).
 China’s PIPL also has similar requirements.

 To read more about Brazil’s new data protection law and how it differs from the GDPR check out What is Brazil’s LGPD?
 Four Differences from the GDPR.

 In this article, we are going to cover the basics of data and why it is important to have a plan in place to manage and protect it.
 This is especially true if you are considering taking your business overseas, for example into Europe, where there are specific legal frameworks for data protection (and serious penalties for organizations that breach them).